Tanla Appoints Audit and Governance Expert Sunil Bhumralkar, Strengthening Board Oversight - The Tribune

-Hyderabad (Telangana) [India], June 17: Tanla Platforms Limited (NSE: TANLA; BSE: 532790), a leading global CPaaS provider, today announced the appointment of audit and governance veteran Sunil Bhumralkar as an Independent Director.
+HYDERABAD, INDIA – June 17, 2025 – Tanla Platforms Limited (NSE: TANLA; BSE: 532790), a leading global CPaaS provider, today announced the appointment of audit and governance veteran Sunil Bhumralkar as an Independent Director.
 This strategic appointment signals the company's profound commitment to raising the bar for corporate governance as it continues its global expansion.

 Mr. Bhumralkar's stellar career spanning nearly four decades is distinguished by his deep expertise in assurance, financial reporting, and corporate governance.
 He spent over 20 years as a Senior Audit Partner at S R Batliboi & Associates LLP, an EY India member firm, where he led the Assurance practice for the Technology, Media, and Telecom (TMT) sector.